 8.2 Every survivor is entitled to decide whether or not to disclose or report an experience of sexual violence.
 Subject to the limits of confidentiality described in the Confidentiality section of this policy, the University will support a survivor’s right to decide whether to pursue a complaint.

 8.3 The University recognizes that some individuals may be hesitant to disclose or report sexual violence in cases where they have been drinking or using drugs while under age at the time the sexual violence took place.
-A survivor or community member acting in good faith who discloses or reports sexual violence will not be subject to actions for violations of the University’s policies related to drug and alcohol use at the time that the sexual violence took place.
+A survivor or community member acting in good faith who discloses or reports sexual violence will not be subject to actions for violations of the University’s policies related to drug and alcohol use at or around the time that the sexual violence took place.

 8.4 Disclosures may be made to any community member.
 Disclosures may relate to a respondent who is or is not a member of the University community and may relate to incidents that are current or that occurred at any time in the past.